ecbc0/note-math/item.en/integral.en.typ

 ]
 #tag("integrable-exist-subnet-almost-everywhere-pointwise-convergence")
 #indent[
-  But for all integral distances, there exists a subnet in the Cauchy net that converges almost everywhere pointwise to the target integrable function.
+  But for all $L^1,L^2$ integral distances, there exists a subnet in the Cauchy net that converges almost everywhere pointwise to the target integrable function.
 This comes from the fact that there exists a set $A$ with arbitrarily small measure such that it converges absolutely and uniformly on $A^∁$. cf. p.129--130 of @ref-5
 ]
-The measurable set defined by $𝟙_A in L^1$ is a Lebesgue measurable set, which may be disconnected
+The measurable set defined by $𝟙_A in $L^1,L^2$$ is a Lebesgue measurable set, which may be disconnected

 What we define is absolutely integrable.
 Other integral operations, such as $integral_(-∞)^(∞)  e^(- #i x^2) $, are special limit operations based on absolute integrability, and are related to the environment of the problem

-The linear change of coordinates $A in GL$ gives the integral change of variable formula formula $det A$.
-Or if it is considered as integrating an $n$ form, then the integral is $GL$ invariant
+The linear change of coordinates $A in GL$ gives the integral change of variable formula formula $det A$

+#tag("integral-on-form") Or if it is considered as integrating an $n$ form, i.e. integral of form act on unit volume parallelepiped, then the integral is $GL$ invariant

 Almost everywhere analytic